Footing vs Foundation: Key Structural Differences Every Builder Should Know

 Scope and Components

-Footings are individual concrete pads or strips.
-Each footing serves specific structural members like walls or columns.
+Footings are individual things—concrete pads or long strips.
+Each one is there to support a specific piece, like one wall or one column.

 Design Factors